Device Integration

 How Can I Check the Details of Gateways and Child Devices?

 Log in to the IoTDA console, choose Devices > All Devices in the navigation pane, and click View in the row where a gateway is located.
-Check the gateway details on the Overview tab page, and check its child devices on the Child Devices tab page.
+Check the gateway details on the Device Info tab page, and check its child devices on the Child Devices tab page.
 For details, see Gateways and Child Devices.

 Why Is the Status of Child Devices Displayed as Online When the Gateway Is Offline?